Have you found any Christmas Spirit yet? Here is a great way to get a start on Christmas crafting!

 I stitched a big button onto each end of my ribbons to keep them from going back in.

-You could also use big beads.
+You could also use big beads or just a big knot.

 Wrap up your gifts in style!

 I whipped up these really simple drawstring bags in a just little more time than it would have taken to actually wrapped presents in paper!
-Of course, if you like tightly wrapped presents, you can always wrap boxes in plain fabric, just fold in the extra fabric around the edges and tape it in place.
+Of course, if you like tightly wrapped presents, you can always wrap boxes in plain or embroidered fabric, just fold in the extra fabric around the edges and tape it in place.

 I hope you will make some reusable gift wrap this year and cut down on the after Christmas trash. :)